AmirahTech/Customer-Churn-Analysis/README.md

-# 📊 Customer Churn Prediction
+# 📊 Customer Analytics: Churn Prediction & Business Intelligence

 This project implements a customer churn prediction model for a telecom company.
 The goal is to predict which customers are likely to leave the service using a Random Forest Classifier with SMOTE balancing and a full preprocessing pipeline.
 Predictions can be exported to CSV and visualized in Power BI dashboards.